jgperrin/net.jgp.books.spark.ch14/README.md

-The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean Georges Perrin and published by Manning.
-Find out more about the book on [Manning's website](http://jgp.net/sia).
+This repository contains the Java labs as well as their Scala and Python ports of the code used in Manning Publication’s **[Spark in Action, 2nd edition](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp)**, by Jean-Georges Perrin.

 ---

-# Spark in Action, 2nd edition - chapter 14
+# Spark in Action, 2nd edition – Java, Python, and Scala code for chapter 14

-Welcome to **Spark in Action 2e**, chapter 14.
-This chapter is about **extending data transformation with UDFs** (user defined functions).
+Chapter 14 is about **extending data transformation with UDFs** (user defined functions).

-Dataset(s) can be downloaded from:
+## Lab

+Each chapter has one or more labs.
+Labs are examples used for teaching in the book(https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
+You are encouraged to take ownership of the code and modify it, experiment with it, hence the use of the term **lab**.
+This chapter has only one lab.

+### Lab \#200

+Using a UDF using the dataframe API.

+### Lab \#210

+Using a UDF using the SparkSQL.

+### Lab \#900

+A simple UDF to see if a value is in range.

+### Lab \#910, \#911, and \#912

+Attempts at using polymorphism with UDFs.

+### Lab \#920

+Passing an entire column to a UDF.

+## Datasets

+Dataset(s) used in this chapter:
-* South Dublin County Council's [libraries](https://data.smartdublin.ie/dataset/libraries).
+* South Dublin (Republic of Ireland) County Council's [libraries](https://data.smartdublin.ie/dataset/libraries).

+## Notes

-All examples are in Java.
+1. All examples are in Java.
+Examples in Python and Scala are coming.

 ---

-Thank you for supporting [Spark in Action, 2e](http://jgp.net/sia), please share the <3!
-Follow and ping me on Twitter to get updates about the book, Apache Spark, and (opinionated) views about software and data engineering: [@jgperrin](https://twitter.com/jgperrin).
-Join the book's community on [Facebook](https://www.facebook.com/SparkInAction/) or in [Manning's live book and community site](https://livebook.manning.com/#!/book/spark-in-action-second-edition?a_aid=jgp).
+Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
+Join the book's community on [Facebook](https://facebook.com/sparkinaction/) or in [Manning's live site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).